vcailly/openfridge-simulator-ui/README.md

 **Remark:** If you want to change the name of this Cloudant instance, you must  update  `manifest.yml` accordingly.

-# Deployment into Bluemix, using a Bluemix DevOps Toolchain
+# Deploy into Bluemix, using a Bluemix DevOps Toolchain

 You can easily deploy into bluemix by clicking on the following button.